Artificial intelligence: Sora video generator raises fears ahead of US elections

 The creation of Sora, an artificial intelligence robot capable of creating astonishingly realistic videos upon a simple written request, has raised fears of slippage in view of the American presidential election.

-While he welcomes the technological advance represented by the new tool unveiled by the company OpenAI, Professor Christian Gagné, an expert in artificial intelligence who teaches in the department of electrical engineering and computer engineering at Laval University, is concerned about the impact that the production of fake videos could have (deep fakes) by external agents on the anticipated duel between Joe Biden and Donald Trump.
+While he welcomes the technological advance represented by the new tool unveiled by the company OpenAI, Professor Christian Gagné, an expert in artificial intelligence who teaches in the department of electrical engineering and computer engineering at Laval University, is concerned regarding the impact that the production of fake videos might have (deep fakes) by external agents on the anticipated duel between Joe Biden and Donald Trump.

 “The biggest risk of this type of technology is the use that ill-intentioned groups can make of it,” he says.